 - During the transition year, holiday allowance amounting to DKK 108 billion was reported to the Holiday Allowance Fund.

-- In Autumn 2020, the need for financial stimulus during the covid-19 crisis ensured a political majority for disbursing max. three weeks holiday allowance upon request.
-On that occasion, DKK 52 billion was disbursed.
+- In Autumn 2020 and in spring 2021, the need for financial stimulus during the covid-19 crisis ensured a political majority for disbursing max five weeks of holiday allowance upon request.
+DKK 88 billion was disbursed.

 About the Cost-of-Living Allowance Fund